Supply Chain Risk

 Exit Strategy and Transition Planning

 Exit provisions for every critical AI vendor relationship.
 Includes data return requirements, transition timelines, service continuity plans, and alternative vendor identification.
-Aligned with Government Procurement Rules for public sector organisations.
+Aligned with Government Procurement Rules for public sector organisations and best practice strategies for private sector businesses in New Zealand.

 Contract Clause Library